cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [7.2.0] - 2021-02-15

+##### Added
+- Multi Asset Token compatibility added throughout all CNTools operations.
+  - Sending Ada and custom tokens is done through the normal Funds >> Send operation

+##### Changed
+- Metadata moved to a new Advanced section used for devs/advanced operations not normally used by SPOs.

 ## [7.1.6] - 2021-02-10
 - Update curl commands when file isnt downloaded correctly (to give correct return code)